Badshot Lea: St George's Church

-The church is now part of the Church of England Parish of Badshot Lea and Hale and works in unison with the churches of St John the Evangelist Church, Hale, Surrey and St Mark the Evangelist Church, Upper Hale, Farnham.
+The church is part of the Church of England Parish of Badshot Lea and Hale and works in unison with the churches of St John the Evangelist Church, Hale, Surrey and St Mark the Evangelist Church, Upper Hale, Farnham.
 In turn this is in the Deanery of Farnham, part of the Diocese of Guildford.
 The church is closely linked to the 45-strong SATB choir, the Carillon Singers.

+The church is active in village life and hosts an annual village fair, a Remembrance service, and a community carol concert.

 Crime

-In a county with a very low crime rate, the village had drugs connected offences from 2005 to 2010, the most serious being stabbings, followed by dealing (in broad daylight), and a cannabis factory.
-Other crimes adding to the relative severity of this spate include horse stabbing, and repeated distraction burglary.
+In the year ending September 2024, the crime rate in Waverley was lower than the average crime rate across similar areas.

+Notable crimes in the village include a cannabis factory (2009), an attack on a horse, and distraction burglaries.

 Climate

 Badshot Lea has a temperate maritime climate, free from extreme temperatures, with moderate rainfall and often breezy conditions.
 The nearest official weather station to Badshot Lea is Alice Holt Lodge.
 The highest temperature recorded was 35.4 C, in July 2006.
 In an 'average' year, the warmest day would reach 29.1 C, with 15.2 days attaining a temperature of 25.1 C or higher.
 The lowest temperature recorded was −14.0 C in February 1986.
 On average, 58.6 nights of the year will register an air frost.
 Annual rainfall averages 799mm, with at least 1mm of rain reported on 122.4 days.
 All averages refer to the 1971–2000 observation period.